shrki416/shrki416/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 Always looking to collaborate with others
-- 💻 2021 Goals: Contribute to Open Source projects
+- 💻 2021 Goals: Contribute to more Open Source projects
 - ✈️ Fun fact: I love to travel, 🏊‍♂️ swim and 🏃‍♂️ run

 ### Connect with me: